keaneflynn/LOTIC/README.md

 This currently makes use of the following hardware (however we intend to update it with whatever more efficient hardware becomes available):
 * Raspberry Pi 4 B
   * Raspbian OS
-* Raspberry Pi Camera Unit (although it should work with any camera input (untested) )
+* Raspberry Pi Camera Unit (although it should work with any auxiliary camera input (untested) )
 * Google Coral TPU
 * Some additional storage unit (although a large capacity SD card in the RasPi should suffice)
 * Some sort of active cooling for CPU (imperative if raspi is overclocked)